photon450/Binary/README.md

 ======

 A rudamentary program to scan and count word relevancy in documents.
-Class project in pre alpha.
+Class project in alpha.

 Currently works.

 Current Phase:
    Engine Building.